 Some Ways to Detect Tag Piggybacking

-Like I said, not all piggybacking is bad.
+Again, not all piggybacking is bad.
 Still, piggybacking is worrisome mainly because of the hidden nature of it.
 How can you really know if piggybacking is a problem on your site?

 Below are some techniques and tools you can use to identify piggybacking and other unauthorized tags on your site.
-For each technique, I'll break down what's good and what's missing from that option.

 Using your browser’s developer tools or a proxy tool